 The United Nations (UN) environmental governance faces fundamental challenges.
 Some expectations associated with the establishment of the UN Environment Assembly (UNEA) in 2014 have not or hardly been fulfilled.
-Many formally independent institutions with different but overlapping memberships and thematic responsibilities are still competing for resources.
-While they are eager to maintain their independence, they are also required to cooperate.
-Moreover, states and stakeholders criticize the working procedures and decision-making processes of UNEA and its bodies, especially the high number of resolutions, their often low quality and insufficient coordination, and the lack of effective follow-up.
-In addition, with the 2030 Agenda and its environmental dimensions, demands on UN environmental governance have grown considerably.
-Last but not least, increasing frictions in the multilateral system impact UN environmental governance, too.
+States and stakeholders, for example, criticize the working procedures and decision-making processes of UNEA and its bodies, especially the high number of resolutions, their often low quality and insufficient coordination, and the lack of effective follow-up.
 As a result, many states and stakeholders are urging reforms.
-The fourth UNEA in March 2019 therefore commissioned the UN Environment Programme (UNEP) to prepare an action plan to strengthen UN environmental governance and to submit it by February 2021.

-Against this background, the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) funds a project initiated by adelphi to advance UN environmental governance.
-The project aims at developing reform options that enhance UN capacities to successfully address current and future challenges in its environmental policy.
-Two questions guide the project:
+Against this background, the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) funded a research project initiated by adelphi to advance UN environmental governance.
+The research aimed at developing reform options that enhance UN capacities to successfully address current and future challenges in its environmental policy.
+Two questions guided the related research:

 - How can UNEA and its bodies make (more) far-reaching and goal-oriented decisions?

-With this project, adelphi contributes to the renewed debate on advancing UN environmental governance by developing proposals for adapting the working procedures and decision-making procedures of UNEP, UNEA and its various bodies, and for improving the coordination of the numerous UN environmental policy institutions.
+With this research project, adelphi contributed to the re-emerging debate on the further development of UN environmental governance.
+The focus was on proposals for adapting the working and decision-making procedures of the UNEA and its various bodies, as well as an assessment of the UNEA's achievements and accomplishments.